dstlny/Coffe-Shack-Web-App/README.md

 - Order-completion notification for the user
 - Registration System.
 - Shopping-cart System.
   - Users can only access this basket/cart system if they have saved ONE or MORE products, otherwise they'll be redirected to Index.
-- Easily maintainable.
 - Admin/Staff system
 - Languages used: PHP (OOP and Procedural), CSS, JS, JQuery, HTML, SQL.